-Page 41: Explain the purpose of a rapid response drill.
+Page 36: Explain the purpose of a rapid response drill.
 Have students give corresponding forms.

-yo: bailar, estudiar, trabajar, necesitar,... tú: buscar, hablar, pagar, tomar and so on.
+yo: bailar, estudiar, trabajar, necesitar,... tú: buscar, hablar, pagar, tomar

 Here, in a very focused drill situation (one person at a time), students give answers as quickly as possible.
 Speedy response is important, since students need to learn to respond quickly in common conversational situations.
 This same technique also works in conversation-oriented drills.
 For example, Conversación A (p.
-6):
+4):